 Since remote working models and BYOD are here to stay, organizations can establish policies to better control and govern remote access to their own data and services.
 An important strategy in this regard, is to rely on advanced Identity and Access Management (IAM) models that provide granular access controls over all data and resources shared to remote devices.

 For instance, the Attribute Based Access Control (ABAC) can be designed to evaluate every request based on dynamic environment parameters and attributes.
-Instead of using fixed predefined rules, the ABAC model can be trained to identify patterns of anomalous behavior, such that any deviation from a predictable user behavior and traffic request can be identified as a potential network intrusion.
+Instead of using fixed predefined rules, the ABAC model learns to identify patterns of anomalous behavior.
+This allows it to detect deviations from predictable user behavior and traffic requests, identifying them as potential network intrusions.

-Since watering hole attacks precisely use repetitive user behavior to deliver ATP and malware payload to your network, the ABAC model is well suited to prevent such attacks.
+Since watering hole attacks rely on repetitive user behavior to deliver ATP and malware payloads to your network, the ABAC model effectively prevents such attacks.

 See an error or have a suggestion?
 Please let us know by emailing splunkblogs@cisco.com.